 How To Sell Your Seattle Area Home

 So you’ve decided to sell your house, but how should you sell it?
-Two of the most common options are working with an investor or working with a Shoreline agent to sell your house.
+Two of the most common options are working with an investor or working with a Seattle agent to sell your house.
 Both ways have distinct benefits depending on your unique selling situation.
 One approach, though, comes out on top for most sellers most of the time – working with an agent.
-So let’s take a look at 6 ways working with a Shoreline agent is better than working with an investor to sell your house.
+So let’s take a look at 6 ways working with a Seattle agent is better than working with an investor to sell your house.

 Drawbacks of Working with an Investor